jeffersonrj14/jeffersonrj14/README.md

 <details>
   <summary>Recent Projects</summary>

-  - [jeffersonrj14/portfolio.jeffersonfed.xyz](https://github.com/jeffersonrj14/portfolio.jeffersonfed.xyz): My portfolio is created using Next.js, Tailwind, and Framer Motion.
+  - [jeffersonrj14/jeffersonrj.com](https://github.com/jeffersonrj14/jeffersonrj.com): My portfolio is created using Next.js, Tailwind, and Framer Motion.
 I might add more in the future.
 I keep my portfolio as simple as I can.

-  - [jeffersonrj14/Projects](https://github.com/jeffersonrj14/Projects): Deleting unnecessary projects and focusing on real projects that I can create to showcase my skills..
 </details>

 <details>